-Texas public postsecondary institutions are eligible to submit a pre-proposal.
+Texas public postsecondary institutions are eligible to submit a Pre-Proposal.
 Provide the name of the Eligible Institution that will be responsible for administering the project if selected for an Award.

-5.4 INSTITUTIONAL CONTACT
+5.4 PROJECT DIRECTOR and INSTITUTIONAL CONTACT

-Provide the Institutional Contact who will serve as the lead contact for all information related to the pre-proposal and subsequent Application.
-Multi-campus districts should provide the name of the District Perkins contact.
+Provide the Project Director and Institutional Contact who will serve as the lead contact for all information related to the Pre-Proposal and subsequent Application.
+Multi-campus districts should provide the name of the District Perkins contact as Institutional Contact.